omarrida/laravel-scribe/README.md

 ---

 ## Limitations
-You MUST be using JWTAuth as your auth provider for Scribe to work.
+You MUST be using JWTAuth and have your user model located at `\App\Auth\User`  for Scribe to get responses for authed routes.

 Scribe is still learning how to guess success responses.
+It can do basic GET and POST and authed GET and POST with a basic user.

 Avoid putting any kind of authentication logic within the `rules()` method of your custom `FormRequest`.
 Scribe uses reflection to access the information and will not have an authed user when it calls  the `rules()` method.
 This is a common cause of fatal errors when running `scribe:generate`.